spacetelescope/pandeia-coronagraphy/README.rst

 Installation
 ----

-It is highly recommended that you begin by installing `AstroConda <http://astroconda.readthedocs.io/en/latest/installation.html#install-astroconda>`_ (with Python 2.7 or python 3) and then follow these installation `instructions <https://jwst-docs.stsci.edu/display/JPP/JWST+ETC+Coding+Tutorial>`_ to install the Pandeia engine and the required reference files.
+It is highly recommended that you begin by installing `AstroConda <http://astroconda.readthedocs.io/en/latest/installation.html#install-astroconda>`_ (with python 3.x) and then follow these installation `instructions <https://jwst-docs.stsci.edu/display/JPP/JWST+ETC+Coding+Tutorial>`_ to install the Pandeia engine and the required reference files.
 Once Pandeia is set up, the following command will install this package:

  ``pip install git+git://github.com/spacetelescope/pandeia-coronagraphy.git``